fzago-cray/liblustre/README.md

 --------------

 The current liblustreapi has some shortcomings.
-For instance many function will search for the mountpoint of a lustre filesystem, open it, issue an ioctl, then close it.
+For instance many functions will search for the mountpoint of a lustre filesystem, open it, issue an ioctl, then close it.
 This is not always necessary.
 For instance when using the copytool, we already know everything we need about the filesystem, thus we should be able to open it once.